World Languages Curriculum Overview

 Lower School World Languages Program

 GDQ’s world language learning curriculum begins in grade 2.
-Because of the various languages spoken by our students, we have assessed that it is more beneficial for our kindergarten and grade one students to focus their attention solely on English in order to provide them a firmer foundation for their academic learning at GDQ.
+Because of the various languages spoken by our students, we have assessed that it is more beneficial for our Pre-1st and grade one students to focus their attention solely on English in order to provide them a firmer foundation for their academic learning at GDQ.
 Students in grades 2 through 5 have three avenues in regards to language learning.

 First, GDQ is conscious of children needing to acquire sufficient fluency in English in order for them to acquire as fully as possible the English medium education GDQ offers.
 For this reason all non-native English speaking students are assessed and tracked for proficiency levels in English.
 The EAL department will determine a student’s need for EAL intervention.